For Tomorrow (comics): Plot

 In Metropia, Superman is reunited with Lois Lane.
 He also learns of General Zod's existence in Metropia.
 It turns out that it was this Zod who was behind The Vanishing, as he was trying to build an empire in Metropia.
 The robots that Superman built attack Zod, Equus, who is now working for Zod, and Zod's other followers.
 The robots are destroyed, which prompts Superman to attack, defeating Equus and Zod.
 He transports everyone back to Earth and destroys Metropia.
 During the last moments of the alternate world, Superman tries to help Zod by saving his life, which the latter refuses to allow.

-As this is occurring, it is shown that Mr. Orr has talked to Father Leone about Superman.
-Mr. Orr has learned of Father Leone's cancer and says that he can cure him.
-The "cure" actually turns out to be a horrific biological experiment that transforms him into an enhanced version of Equus, called Pilate.
-Upon his return to Earth, Superman has to confront the Father Leone version of Equus.
-Disgusted at what he has become, he asks Superman to kill him.
+As this is occurring, it is shown that Orr has talked to Leone about Superman.
+Orr has learned of Leone's cancer and says that he can cure him.
+The "cure" turns out to be a biological experiment that transforms Leone into an enhanced version of Equus called Pilate.
+Upon his return to Earth, Superman confronts Leone, who asks Superman to kill him.
 Horrified at this request, Superman refuses to do so.
-As Leone continues to argue with him, a recovered Equus attacks, probably thinking that Father Leone, a construct like himself will help him in fighting Superman.
-Father Leone, however, in a last act of desperation, lunges at Equus, driving them both into a fiery nova in the background, which transports them to an island where they continue to fight.
+As Leone continues to argue with him, a recovered Equus attacks, probably thinking that Leone, a construct like himself will help him in fighting Superman.
+Leone, in a last act of desperation, lunges at Equus, driving them both into a fiery nova, which transports them to an island where they continue to fight.
 Lois and all the others that disappeared in The Vanishing return to Earth.

 Having restored the victims of The Vanishing, Superman has saved the day again.
 He proceeds to construct a new Fortress of Solitude in the midst of a 'jungle'.
 Reminiscing about the events, he asks himself, while he has saved countless millions of lives over the years, who will save him when the end comes.
-With these threads tied, the story ends, however, the issues of Mr. Orr and the mysterious organization are left unresolved.
+With these threads tied, the story ends, but the issues of Orr and the mysterious organization are left unresolved.